mddanish00/stas-server/README.md

 - [x] Only translate Japanese
 - [x] `Access-Control-Allow-Private-Network` header
 - [ ] XUAT Placeholder support
-- [ ] CUDA support
+- [X] CUDA support (not tested because I don't have Nvidia GPU)
 - [ ] Detailed documentation

-## Installation
+## User Guide

+### Requirements

+- Sugoi Japanese Toolkit from [MingShiba](https://www.patreon.com/mingshiba) with CudaInstallForToolKit from Sugoi Translator Discord if using version lower than V7 and below.
+Make sure to take note of the path to ct2 folder.

-Make sure to use Python 3.9 and above.
+- Make sure to use Python 3.9 and above.
 Python 3.12 is recommended.

-Node is also required.
+- Node is also required.
 Make sure to use the latest major LTS version or higher.
 Only used during installation.

+### Installation

 This project is not intended as a library, so installation through `pipx` or `uv` is recommended.

 In the future, the package will be published to [pypi](https://pypi.org/) for easier installation.
 No guarantee through.

-Download the wheel in the [RELEASES](https://github.com/mddanish00/stas-server/releases) and install the package.
+Download the wheel in the [Releases](https://github.com/mddanish00/stas-server/releases) and install the package.

 #### Using pipx